+Eating Disorders Suicide Self Esteem Test Anxiety

+Death Under Achievement Single Parent Families Failing Grades

+Absenteeism/Tardiness

-Students Not Living at Home Divorce Eating Disorders Self Esteem Death Single Parent Families Absenteeism/Tardiness Abuse Time Management Suicide Test Anxiety Under Achievement Failing Grades including: self, peers, family, or school staff.
+Students in need of information or help may be referred by various concerned individuals including: self, peers, family, or school staff.
 Referral forms can be obtained from any staff member (which will include cooks, custodian staff, secretaries, library aides, coaches, teachers, or administrators).
 Completed forms can be returned to any staff member or the SCIP team leader.
 After the referral, information will be gathered to help identify the problem(s) the student is experiencing.
 The SCIP team will then meet to formulate an appropriate plan of action.